Tahsin716/SystemDesignInterview/FacebookMessenger/README.md

 3. Which is more important: Consistency or Availability?
     - Consistency

-4. How many Daily Active Users are expected monthly?
+4. How many messages are expected daily?
-    - 100 million users
+    - 20 billion messages

 5. Are there events that lead to a spike in activity?
     - Let's say none for simplicity.